chrissoares26/chrissoares_resume/docs/index.md

 `2012-2014`
-__Full-time Volunteer Representative__, The Church of Jesus Chris of Latter-Day Saints, Porto Alegre, Brazil
+__Full-time Volunteer Representative__, The Church of Jesus Christ of Latter-Day Saints, Porto Alegre, Brazil